Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 - In Xperience by Kentico, Media libraries are global instead of site-specific.
 - The code name of each media library on the target instance is `{SiteName}_{LibraryCodeName}`.
-- Media library permissions are currently not supported in Xperience by Kentic and are not migrated.
+- Media library permissions are currently not supported in Xperience by Kentico and are not migrated.

 #### Attachments